Non-Profit Security Grant Fund

 Eligible Projects and Expenses

 Act 83 contains a list of eligible security enhancements designed to protect the safety and security of the users of a facility located in the Commonwealth that is owned or operated by a nonprofit organization.
+Security assessments are NOT needed to be eligible to apply.
+Due to the competitive nature of these grants, PCCD cannot weigh in on allowable projects or expenses.

 - Safety and security planning